Week 11: Aug 9 - 13

 We will be limiting the number of campers so that we can maintain distance between players.

-Masks are optional while out on the courts, but will be required when entering/exiting the courts.
+Masks are optional while out on the courts.

 We will continue to update these safety measures as guidelines evolve over the coming months.
 Please feel free to contact us if you have any questions or concerns.
 We look forward to playing tennis with you soon!